 Psychosocial Emergency

-Psychosocial: What to ask | Psychosocial: What to do |
+Psychosocial: What to ask | Psychosocial: What resources to access or direct patients to. |

 What, if anything, is getting in the way of you taking care of your health?
-For some people it is finances, stress or depression - or review PHQ. | Call Calgary Distress Centre 403-266-4357 if client verbalizes intent to act on suicidal thoughts. |
+For some people it is finances, stress, access to food, family violence or depression.
+Or review PHQ. |

 Hypoglycemia